 What to Do If You’re in the Process of Securing U.S. Citizenship

-When you have a marriage green card and apply for U.S. citizenship, the government looks at your immigration file to take a close look at information regarding your marriage.
-If you go through a divorce or annulment during this process, it usually triggers a complete re-examination of your case to determine if the marriage was legitimate or not.
+When you have a marriage green card and apply for U.S. citizenship, the government looks closely at your immigration file for information regarding your marriage.
+If you go through a divorce or annulment during this process, it may trigger a complete re-examination of your case to determine if the marriage was legitimate or not.

 In Summary: Marriage Green Cards, Naturalization, and Divorce

 If you marry a U.S. Citizen, you are in the U.S., and you are otherwise eligible, you may apply for a green card - in other words, you may apply to become a lawful permanent resident in the U.S. This is also referred to as adjusting your status in the U.S. The end result is a green card, assuming you are successful.

 If your marriage is relatively new, meaning you have been married for only two years or less at the time immigration approves your green card (aka, grants you lawful permanent resident status), then you will only receive a two-year green card.
 A 2-year green card is a ‘conditional green card,’ or ‘conditional lawful resident status.’

 If you have already been married for more than two years by the time that USCIS (‘Immigration’) grants your green card, they will usually give you a permanent 10-year green card.
 If you receive the 2-year conditional green card only, you must later apply to remove the conditions on your green card and apply for your permanent 10-year green card.

 If you only receive a 2-year green card, when must you apply to remove your green conditions and ask for your 10-year permanent green card?
 It depends.
 If you remain married still, then you may apply as early as 90 days before the expiration of your 2-year green card, but you must apply by the expiration date of your 2-year green card.